Paterson Project

 The Company’s Paterson Project is located in the Paterson Province of Western Australia, host to several large copper and copper-gold deposits and recent discoveries.
 The project tenements are interpreted to contain host formations and structures common to the major mineral deposits in the area.
 The Company is primarily targeting copper and copper-gold deposits in the Paterson region.

-Carawine’s Paterson & Oakover Project tenements.
+Carawine’s Paterson Project tenements.

 Carawine (100%)